SUBSCRIBE TO OUR NEWSLETTER Welcome to the new RAMPD website! DONATE

 Lachi

-Lachi is a multi-award-winning EDM recording artist, writer, host, personality, and Grammys Board DEI Ambassador who's dedicated her platform and craft to amplifying Disability culture and promoting inclusion.
-Named a “dedicated foot soldier for disability pride” by Forbes, Lachi has held talks with the White House, the UN, and the Kennedy Center, and has been featured in Essence, Billboard and the New York Times for celebrating intersectionality through art and for her upbeat and unapologetic brand of disability pride.
+Lachi is a globally touring performer, charting Dance/Pop music recording artist, award winning social entrepreneur, and GRAMMYs Board Governor.
+Born legally blind, Lachi uses her platform in music, storytelling and fashion to amplify identity pride and Disability Culture to the mainstream narrative.
+Named a “dedicated foot soldier for disability pride” by Forbes, Lachi has held talks and shows at the White House, the UN, firms, universities and NGOs worldwide, and has been featured in Essence, Billboard, MTV, Good Morning America and the New York Times for her upbeat and unapologetic brand of disability pride.

 Gaelynn Lea, Co-Founder.
 A white woman with a flower in her hair, holding a violin in front of a mic.